uclaacm/hoth9-workshops/intro-to-git/README.md

 Note: This command will push the branch you are currently on to the remote repo.
 Additionally, the branch name you list in this command will be the name of the branch that will be created in the GitHub repo.
 I'd use the same branch name in the remote repo as you have in your local repo just to avoid confusion.
+I also recommend that as soon as you create a branch, you push it to remote just to be safe.

 Pulling branches from remote is simple if you already have a local version of the branch.
 You simply do a `$ git pull` and everything from the remote branch is downloaded to your local local branch.